f is a format identifier and can be:

 An integer variable name that has been assigned the label of a FORMAT statement that appears in the same program unit

-A character expression or integer array specifying the format string.
+A character expression or integer array that specifies the format string.
 This is called a runtime format or a variable format.
 The integer array is nonstandard. @

 See "Runtime Formats " for details on formats evaluated at runtime.

-If the optional characters, FMT=, are omitted from the format specifier, then f must appear as the second argument for a formatted read; otherwise, it must not appear at all.
+If the optional characters, FMT=, are omitted from the format specifier, then f must appear as the second argument for a formatted write; otherwise, it must not appear at all.

-List-directed data transfer from direct-access and internal files is allowed; hence, f can be an asterisk for such files. @
+f can be an asterisk for internal files. @

-If a file is connected for formatted I/O, unformatted data transfer is not allowed, and vice versa.
+If a file is connected for formatted I/O, unformatted data transfer is prohibited, and vice versa.